Personal legal expenses insurance could help you and your family with a number of legal issues, depending on what cover you have.

 Download a signed copy of this statement

-DAS UK Holdings Limited and its subsidiaries (“DAS UK”) are committed to preventing acts of modern slavery and human trafficking within its business and supply chain.
+DAS UK Holdings Limited and its subsidiaries (“DAS UK”) are committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain.
 DAS UK insists that the same standards that it promotes in combatting modern slavery are similarly adopted and enforced by its suppliers in order to adhere to the obligations and the intent of the Modern Slavery Act 2015 (“the Act”).

 DAS UK is an international organisation operating in the legal insurance and legal services markets together with ancillary and complimenting service streams.
 DAS UK is a subsidiary of ERGO Versicherungsgruppe AG which is in turn a wholly owned subsidiary of the Munich Re Group.
+DAS UK Holdings consists of the following subsidiary companies, all of whom adhere to this statement in the course of their business: DAS Legal Expenses Insurance Company Limited, DAS Law Limited, DAS Services Limited, DAS Medical Assist Limited and Everything Legal Limited

 As part of our commitment to combating modern slavery, we have implemented the following practices: